-- 2.15 The Newcastle-under-Lyme Local Plan will be comprised of a new overarching planning strategy which will capitalise on the advantages of the local authority area to create the environment for investment and economic growth over a 15 year period, setting targets for housing, employment and retail provision.
+- 2.15 The Newcastle-under-Lyme Local Plan will be comprised of a new overarching planning strategy which will capitalise on the advantages of the local authority area to create the environment for investment and economic growth over a 20 year period, setting targets for housing, employment and retail provision.
 It will focus on the key issues that need to be addressed and be aspirational but it will also be realistic in what it proposes.
-In this way the Local Plan will make clear what is intended to happen in the area over the life of the plan, where and when this will occur and how it will be delivered. - 2.16 The planning strategy will form the starting point for considering whether a planning application is acceptable, but the Local Plan will also contain site specific allocations and a set of generic development management policies to be used in the determination of planning applications. - 2.17 A timetable for preparation of the Newcastle-under-Lyme Local Plan will be available on the Borough Council website: www.newcastle-staffs.gov.uk/all-services/planning/planning-policy.
+In this way the Local Plan will make clear what is intended to happen in the area over the life of the plan, where and when this will occur and how it will be delivered. - 2.16 The planning strategy will form the starting point for considering whether a planning application is acceptable, but the Local Plan will also contain site specific allocations and a set of generic development management policies to be used in the determination of planning applications. - 2.17 A timetable for preparation of the Newcastle-under-Lyme Local Plan is set out in the Councils Local Development Scheme which is available on the Borough Council website which is available here (LINK).
 Furthermore, the development plan and its constituent parts can be viewed within the Local Development Scheme published on the Borough Council's website.